ot316/Rollecoaster-Optimisation/Subsystem_4/README.md

 3. geneticAlgorithm solves the problem.

 4. patternSearch attempts to solve the problem, but returns an indexing error before converging to the global minimum as the mesh attempts to poll non-integer values.

+Please refer to the project report for detailed explanations on the above processes.